Gamer08YT/docs/docs/guides/config-options.md

 In this guide we'll create a configurable option for a Pterodactyl server.
 The configurable option will allow the customer to select the type of server they want to order.

-## Step 1: Create the Configurable Option
+## 1: Create the Configurable Option

 First, we need to create a category for the configuration and select the products we want to offer the choices upon checkout.
 We do this by filling in the following form: